mbayonal/sentiment_classification_model/README.md

 This repository contains the IMDB dataset managed with Data Version Control (DVC).
 The dataset includes information about movies, TV shows, and other media from the Internet Movie Database.

+## Data Sampling

+To keep the dataset size manageable for AWS free tier storage limits, the data is sampled to ensure each file is less than 100 MB.
+The sampling ratios can be configured in the `params.yaml` file.

 ## Dataset Description

 The dataset consists of several TSV files containing different aspects of the IMDB database: